Sand cast aluminum housing with CNC machined datum faces bores sealing surfaces and inspection features for OEM metal parts

 STEP 04 Machining Allowance Confirmation

-Common Sand Casting Defects and How We Control Risk
+Common Sand Casting Defects and How We Reduce Risk

-Critical when internal voids affect pressure integrity, machining stability, or local strength in thicker sections.
-Managed through gating and riser review, melt handling, and optimized pouring conditions.
+Critical when internal voids reduce pressure integrity, local strength, machining stability, or sealing performance in thick sections.
+Risk is reduced through gating and riser review, melt handling, wall-thickness transition control, and inspection planning before production release.

 Misrun and Cold Shut

-Affects sealing faces, machined surfaces, and functional cleanliness.
-Risk is managed through mold strength control, core integrity checks, and gating practices that prevent loose material entry.
+Affects sealing faces, machined surfaces, internal cleanliness, and final appearance after cleaning or coating.
+Risk is managed through mold strength control, core integrity checks, gating practice, shakeout control, and visual screening before machining.

 How Risk Is Controlled from Process Design to Final Release